-We begin our simulations with a population of susceptible cells which are exposed to nutrient and an antibiotic for a fixed length of time, denoted $T_d$ .
-The nutrient is initially twice $K_s$ .
+We begin our simulations with a population of susceptible cells which are exposed to nutrient and an antibiotic for a fixed length of time, denoted T_d .
+The nutrient is initially twice K_s .
 The susceptible cells are quickly eliminated and a small population of persister cells is produced.
-The antibiotic is removed allowing the cells to grow for a fixed length of time, $T_w$ .
+The antibiotic is removed allowing the cells to grow for a fixed length of time, T_w .
 Persister cells revert to susceptible cells, which then consume nutrient and reproduce.
 This completes one dose/withdrawal period.
 After one dose/withdrawal period, fresh nutrient is added and the cycle is repeated.
-Results from numerical experiments, with a dose period of 10 h and varying withdrawal period are shown in Figs. 5-7.
+Results from numerical experiments, with a dose period of 10 hours and varying withdrawal period are shown in Figures 5 - 7.
 If the bacterial population is not eliminated within approximately 30 days the treatment is deemed ineffective and the simulation is stopped.

-For short withdrawal periods the treatment fails to eliminate the persister population within the alloted time period (see Fig. 5).
+For short withdrawal periods the treatment fails to eliminate the persister population within the alloted time period (see Figure 5).
 If the treatment is discontinued, the population quickly regrows.
 For large withdrawal periods the susceptible population is not eliminated.
 Instead, the susceptible population responds to the treatment quickly while generating a persister population.
 The persisters are a source of susceptible cells once the antibiotic is withdrawn.
-This results in an ineffective treatment (see Fig. 6).
-There are intermediate dose/ withdrawal pairs for which the treatment is effective in clearing both the susceptible and persister population (see Fig. 7).
+This results in an ineffective treatment (see Figure 6).
+There are intermediate dose/withdrawal pairs for which the treatment is effective in clearing both the susceptible and persister population (see Figure 7).
 This indicates that periodic dosing may be effective, but the dosing regiment must be specific to the bacterial kinetics.
-The withdrawal period must be long enough to allow the persister cells to revert to susceptible cells but not long enough for the susceptible cells to reach the exponential growth stage.
+The withdrawal period must be long enough to allow the persister cells to revert to susceptible cells but not long